shinnng/bubble.py/docs/contributing.rst

 Unit Testing and eth-tester Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our unit tests are grouped together with tests against the ``eth-tester`` library, using the ``py-evm`` library as a backend, via the ``EthereumTesterProvider``.
+Our unit tests are grouped tobuber with tests against the ``eth-tester`` library, using the ``py-evm`` library as a backend, via the ``EthereumTesterProvider``.

 These tests live under appropriately named child directories within the